fafakaj/Labs-for-Python/README.md

 # Labs-for-Python
-All Python labs will be here by Lesnitsky Alexandr P3123.
+All Python labs will be here by Lesnitsky Alexander P3123.